mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Travelling is the other major form of entertainment.
 Darrians love to travel and absorb new places, people and experiences.
 One of the biggest industries within the Confederation is tourism, both internally and out to the worlds of the Imperium.

 The arts hold a significant place in Darrian recreation.
 Theatre and concerts are very popular since people like to witness the skill of live performances rather than the technical wizardry of polished, and most likely artificially tweaked, holovid recordings.
 Communal entertainment is another popular activity, such as singing and storytelling.
-Improvised theatre with audience participation is especially enjoyed and group dances are also favoured.
+Improvised theatre with audience participation is especially enjoyed and group dances are also favored.

 Art exhibitions are highly appreciated for the skill of the artist and the emotive nature of some artworks.
 Darrians also gain a great deal of personal satisfaction in creating unique objects, whether clothing, flame sculptures or breeding unique varieties of plants and flowers.